TheMarlboroMan/jumpystar/README.md

 Do better:

 	- The trap sistem is cool but the implementation sucks a bit...
 Use tighter limits?.
-	- When the player high jumps, the distance of the world moves with it.
 	- World generation (perhaps branching paths?...
 Think about it on paper first...)
 	- Tweaks to the engine so two states can be rendered at once (for example, render the game and on top of it, render the menu).
 	- More than one bonus per platform.